mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 units at all to avoid potential safety issues.
 For example, [the Au library does not define `Sv` to avoid mixing it up with Gy](https://github.com/aurora-opensource/au/pull/157).

-### Quantities of the same dimension but different kinds
+### Derived quantities of the same dimension but different kinds

 Even if some quantities do not have a specially assigned unit, they may still have a totally different physical meaning even if they share the same dimension: